mesosphere/dcos-commons/frameworks/cassandra/docs/api-reference.md

 enterprise: 'no'
 ---

-The DC/OS Elastic Service implements a REST API that may be accessed from outside the cluster.
-The <dcos_url> parameter referenced below indicates the base URL of the DC/OS cluster on which the Elastic Service is deployed.
+The DC/OS Apache Cassandra Service implements a REST API that may be accessed from outside the cluster.
+The <dcos_url> parameter referenced below indicates the base URL of the DC/OS cluster on which the Apache Cassandra Service is deployed.

 <a name="#rest-auth"></a>
 # REST API Authentication
 REST API requests must be authenticated.
-This authentication is only applicable for interacting with the Elastic REST API directly.
-You do not need the token to access the Elasticsearch nodes themselves.
+This authentication is only applicable for interacting with the Apache Cassandra REST API directly.
+You do not need the token to access the Apache Cassandra nodes themselves.

 If you are using Enterprise DC/OS, follow these instructions to [create a service account and an authentication token](https://docs.mesosphere.com/1.9/security/service-auth/custom-service-auth/).
 You can then configure your service to automatically refresh the authentication token when it expires.
 To get started more quickly, you can also [get the authentication token without a service account](https://docs.mesosphere.com/1.9/security/iam-api/), but you will need to manually refresh the token.